Davis Lab Group: Research

-The evolution of limbs from paired fins during the vertebrate invasion of land has inspired the imagination and scientific curiosity of biologists for nearly two centuries.
+The evolution of limbs from paired fins during the vertebrate invasion of land has inspired the imagination and scientific curiosity of biologists for centuries.
 In current models, paired fins are patterned by distinct proximal and distal developmental modules, generating adult skeletal compartments containing either endochondral or dermal elements respectively.
 Emphasis on formation of skeletal type led to the hypothesis that fin-folds in fish and autopods (hands/feet) in terrestrial vertebrates are not homologous, patterned by different developmental modules, despite similar distal positions in the appendage.
-Recent developmental studies in our lab using two phylogenetically well-positioned vertebrates, the American paddlefish (Polyodon spathula) and the small spotted catshark (Scyliorhinus canicula) have uncovered evidence of an ancient and conserved gene regulatory network shared by fin-folds and autopods, raising the intriguing alternative hypothesis that these structures share a deep regulatory homology.
+Recent studies in our lab using two phylogenetically well-positioned vertebrates, the American paddlefish (Polyodon spathula) and the small spotted catshark (Scyliorhinus canicula) have uncovered remarkable similarities in the gene regulatory networks that pattern fin-folds and autopods, supporting the intriguing alternative hypothesis that these structures share a very ancient regulatory homology.

 HoxD expression in paddlefish & catshark fin-folds: implications for paired appendage evolution